Taste the region and explore the ecogastrononmy of Cascadia, held in Vancouver, Washington, the original gateway to the Oregon Territory.

 Hard Cider Garden: 15 hard ciders and Slow Food Cider Competition

-Taste Marketplace: 20 producer vendors from across Cascadia
+Taste Marketplace: 20 merchants with tastings of regional products from across Cascadia

 Craft booths and live music!

-Help us build Slow Food Cascadia!
-Fill out this survey: https://goo.gl/forms/ex4UxL2obWIdDW912
+Help us build Slow Food Cascadia by filling out this survey HERE.

-Particular gratitude to the Clark College -- Vancouver, Washington Culinary Institute for putting together an epic 10 course dinner.
-There Culinary Institute has a great team of Chefs teaching the next generation of chefs in Cascadia!
+We are particularly grateful to to Clark College Culinary Institute in Vancouver, Washington for putting together an epic 10-course dinner.
+This institute has a great team teaching the next generation of chefs in Cascadia!